Kroj: Types

-Kroje are not worn by people in the Czech Republic and Slovakia anymore, only during feasts people use them as a living tradition.
+Kroje are no longer worn by people in the Czech Republic and Slovakia often, usually reserving them for feasts and celebrations.

 Kroje started being replaced by modern clothing during the 19th century: it started in bigger cities, and towns and villages followed.
-It was quicker in Bohemia and industrial regions and of course for male clothing, so on the old photos it is possible to see a father in a suit, but a mother (and possibly children) in a kroj.
-The last regions where kroje were worn on everyday or almost everyday basis were regions near the border between Moravia and Slovakia – Moravian Slovakia, Horňácko, Moravian Wallachia - where there was possible to meet esp. old women wearing kroje even in the second half of 20th century.
+It began in more industrial places in Bohemia with men specifically, so in old photos it is possible to see a father in a suit, but a mother (and possibly children) in a kroj.
+The last regions where kroje were worn on everyday or almost everyday basis were regions near the border between Moravia and Slovakia – Moravian Slovakia, Horňácko, Moravian Wallachia - where old women could be seen wearing kroje even in the second half of 20th century.